assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 with his ephemeral public encryption key (ServerEncKey).
 The first message, M1, also contains ProtocolVersion and optionally the Server's public signing key (ServerSigKey).
-The ServerSigKey is needed in cases where multiple Salt Channel Servers are sharing the same communication endpoint.
-For example, it is possible for multiple Salt Channel servers to share one TCP port on a computer.
+ServerSigKey is needed in cases where multiple Salt Channel servers are sharing the same communication endpoint.
+For example, it is possible for multiple Salt Channel servers to share a single TCP port on a computer.
-We call this feature *virtual hosting* since it it very similar to virtual hosting in the context of the World Wide Web.
+We call this feature *virtual hosting* due to its similarity with virtual hosting [VIRTUAL] in the context of the World Wide Web.

-So, in the first part of the handshake (M1, M2), Client and Server exchanges their ephemeral public keys in cleartext.
+So, in the first part of the handshake (M1, M2), Client and Server exchange their ephemeral public keys in cleartext.
 After that, the peers can create a common secret using Diffie-Hellman key agreement.
 This secret is used to encrypt all of the following messages (M3, M4, ApplicationData).
 At this stage the peers can communicate confidentially.
-However, they have not authenticated to each other so they do not know who they communicate with yet.
+However, they have not authenticated to each other so they do not know for sure who they communicate with.

 Messages M3, M4 achieve mutual authentication.
 In message M3,
 Server sends his public signature key together with the signature of